-This refers to to the status of the school (Voluntary Controlled or Voluntary Aided) and the language medium (English, Welsh and Bilingual) depending on parental preference.
+This refers to the language medium (English, Welsh and Bilingual) depending on parental preference.

-Twins, triplets, quadruplets etc residing at the same address and applying for places in the same year group at
+Twins, triplets, quadruplets etc residing at the same address and applying for places in the same year group at the same school.

 In instances where there is one remaining place at a school, and according to oversubscription criteria one sibling from multiple births is allocated the last remaining place, the remaining siblings MAY be admitted as exceptions.
 The Welsh Government's School admissions code states that infant classes must not contain more than 30 pupils with a single school teacher.
 In limited circumstances, children may be admitted as "exceptions" to infant class size limit; multiple births may be considered as an exception and if so they could be admitted in excess of the published admission number.